Available Now

 ← Back to Blog

-You call an electrician for a quick job, and they quote you "$120 call-out fee plus labour."
+You call an electrician for a quick job, and they quote you a "call-out fee plus labour."

 This guide explains:

-By the end, you'll know exactly what's fair—and how to get the best value.
+By the end, you'll know what's fair — and how to get the best value.
+For your job, call Marcus on 0468 008 822 for a fixed quote upfront.

 What is a Call-Out Fee?